f1tenth/F1TENTH_SVL-Simulator/README.md

 Those sensor configurations mainly differ in the types of sensors that are incoperated in those.
 All sensor publish corresponding ROS2 messages and can therefore displayed over the LGSVL-ROS2 bridge.
 Currently the following configurations are available:
-* **F1TENTH**: This an original replica of the F1TENTH's vehicle real sensor configuration hardware.
+* **F1TENTH**: This is an original replica of the F1TENTH's vehicle real sensor configuration hardware.
 This consists of: 2D Lidar (Hokuyo UST0-10lx), Stereocamera (Intel Realsense D435i), IMU
 * **F1TENTH Big Vehicle**: This the F1TENTH vehicle equipped with sensor for big scale (1:1) vehicles.
 This consists of: 3D Lidar (Velodyne VLP-32), Stereocamera, GPS, IMU, CAN-BUS

 # Python Scripts